aleksbelic/hrng/README.md

 ## 🚀 Features

 - Captures real-time keyboard input from the user
-- Measures time intervals between printable keystrokes
+- Measures time intervals between keystrokes
 - Generates randomness based on typing dynamics
 - Fully client-side, no external dependencies

 ## 🧠 How It Works

 1. The user begins typing in the input field.
-2. The app listens for `keypress` events (only printable characters).
+2. The app listens for `keydown` events.
-3. On each keypress:
+3. On each keydown:
    - The key is added to the `pressedKeys` array
-   - The time delta since the last keypress is added to the `keyTimings` array
+   - The time delta since the last keydown event is added to the `keyTimings` array
 4. The arrays `pressedKeys` and `keyTimings` are combined using XOR
 5. The result is salted with the user input and hashed using the [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) algorithm
 6. The hash is reduced to a number between 0–99 using a modulo operation